salcedoe/MtMdocs/docs/dataProcessing/tidyData.md

 </div>

-While this organization is relatively easy to read and understand (for a human), it is not considered tidy data because the variables are not organized in columns and values are spread across three tables.
+While this organization is relatively easy to read and understand (for a human), it is not considered tidy data because the variables are not organized in columns and the values are spread across three tables.
 This messy data organization makes it difficult to analyze the data.

 The tidy way to organize this data would be as  follows:

 {{ read_csv('class1-3.csv') }}

-Notice here that each subject (or observation) is a row, and we have five Variables: Name, Sex, Age, Height, Weight.
+Notice there are five variables (5 columns: Name, Sex, Age, Height, Weight) and three observations (three rows).

-In this form, we can easily perform stats on the variables

 ## MATLAB Table